-1. A common cause of sawing problems is that blunt chains are used.

-2. The chain may be damaged on one side, for instance by metal objects in the log.
-The chain may still cut, but pulls up or down.

-3. The chain may have been filed incorrectly.
+- 1. A common cause of sawing problems is that blunt chains are used. - 2.
+The chain may be damaged on one side, for instance by metal objects in the log.
+The chain may still cut, but pulls up or down. - 3.
+The chain may have been filed incorrectly.
 The teeth on one side may have been filed less than the ones on the other side.
 To get a more even result, try to maintain the same working position when filing the left and the right sides of the chain.
-That a few teeth are faulty or that some are missing, such as after sawing through nails, usually has very small effect on the function.

-4. When precision diminishes after a period of faultfree sawing, it is almost always due to wear on the guide bar.

-5. If you get a ridged surface, consult The Handbook for Your Cutting Tools.
+A few teeth that are damaged or that are missing, e.g. by sawing through nails, usually have very small effect on the function of the chain. - 4.
+When precision diminishes after a period of problem-free sawing, it is almost always due to wear on the guide bar. - 5.
+If you get a ridged surface, consult The Handbook for Your Cutting Tools.
 It can be downloaded free of charge from our web site.